mmp/pbrt-v3/README.md

 CPUs.
 It should be widely portable to other OSes and CPUs, but the only way to get those details right is for people to try it and let us know which targets don't currently work.
-* Images and figures: we'd like to refresh many of the figures in the book, but probably won't have time to get to all of them.
-If you can spend some time on making a nice scene or two that we can use for figures, that'd be a huge help.
-Specific areas of interest include:
-  * Subsurface scattering: a human face, biological objects, ...
-  * Showing off complex light transport using bidirectional path tracing.
-  * Illustrating materials: something to replace all the usage of the killeroo in Chapters 8 and 9...
-  * Showing the capabilities of the new curves primitive: hair, fur, fields of grass, ...
-  * It would be great to have the [Digital Emily](http://gl.ict.usc.edu/Research/DigitalEmily2) model available in pbrt.